Pro Bowler, Super Bowl champ Demaryius Thomas dies at 33

 After Manning's retirement, Thomas' production began to decline as the Broncos struggled to settle on their next quarterback.

 Then, during the 2018 season, he was traded to the Houston Texans.
-He managed only 23 catches in seven games with his new team and was released after that brief tenure.
+He managed only 23 catches in seven games with his new team and was released after a brief tenure.

 Thomas signed with the New England Patriots, but was cut before their opener.
 He finished his career with the Jets.